 If the court grants the petition to disestablish paternity and the mother or legal guardian or custodian request that the child's surname be changed, the court may change the child's surname.If Fraud is Present

 The paternity disestablishment statute does not prevent an individual from seeking relief from a final judgment, decree, or proceeding, if fraud can be established.
 If fraud is established the court can grant additional remedies such as compensatory damages for past child-support obligations.
 However, the attack on the final judgment based upon fraud must be made within one year of the entry of the judgment.
 The procedure for attacking a judgment based upon fraud is different from the aforementioned statute concerning the disestablishment of paternity.
 It is based upon a specific court rule and the cases that have interpreted that court rule.

 Because of the technical nature of seeking to disestablish paternity, it is highly important to retain an attorney with expertise in this area.Contact a West Palm Beach Divorce and Family Law Attorney.

 The law offices of West Palm Beach Divorce and Family Law Attorney, Jessica Mishali handles all forms of divorce and family law cases including the disestablishment of paternity.
 We will aggressively handle your case and always strive to protect your rights with professional excellence.
-Please contact The Law Office of Jessica Mishali, P.A. at (561) 833-2772 for a free consultation or contact us online.
+Please contact The Law Office of Jessica Mishali, P.A. at (561) 833-2772 for a consultation or contact us online.